 It could be the case that the cross-contamination with fish and shellfish is to such an extent that these varieties of Super Noodles cannot be considered to be suitable for vegetarians.

-So, whilst Super Noodles are not labelled as vegan, there are two flavours which may be considered as vegan-friendly – Chow Mein and Mild Curry.
+So, whilst Super Noodles are not labelled as vegan, there are three flavours which may be considered as vegan-friendly – Chow Mein, Peri Peri and Mild Curry.

 Five varieties of Super Noodles are labelled as vegetarian, whilst the others may contain flavourings that are made from animals or may be contaminated with fish or shellfish.

 Studying the ingredients list of a packet of Super Noodles highlights just how many ingredients are in there that have chemical names.
 For a more natural noodle, you might wish to buy some plain wholewheat noodles like these ones from MAMA that are made from just rice and water.
 You can then add your own flavourings, herbs and spices.